shred/phpminigallery/README.md

 With this PHP script you'll get a full featured gallery in an instant.
 It does not take much more than copying two php files and your images to your web server.

+## DISCONTINUED

+This project is quite old.
+It was originally written in PHP 3 and HTML 3.2, and has never really evolved since then.
+I stopped using PHP many years ago, so I cannot easily test changes to this project any more.

+For this reason, I won't maintain this project any longer.
+Feel free to fork and enhance it!

 ## Features

 Some features of this gallery script are: